precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 The core library parses its [configuration file](configuration-overview.html) using the [libxml2 library](https://gitlab.gnome.org/GNOME/libxml2/-/wikis/home).
 The way this currently works is a bit rigid and the configuration of objects is directly tied to this parsing.
-Instead, we could do this in multiple stages, introducing an additional abstract syntax tree, which we could then use as a layer for additional checks, or to parse the configuration in any order.
+Instead, we could do this in multiple stages, introducing an additional abstract syntax tree, which we could then use as a layer for additional checks, or to parse the configuration in a predefined order.
 In this project, we want to refactor the configuration code to introduce an XML AST built with libxml2.
 See the [related issue](https://github.com/precice/precice/issues/982).